introlab/rtabmap_ros/README.md

 $ make install
 ```

- 2. Install the RTAB-Map ros-pkg in your src folder of your Catkin workspace.
+ 2. Install RTAB-Map ros-pkg in your src folder of your Catkin workspace.

  ```bash
 $ cd ~/catkin_ws